 --profile option during the Vitis compiler linking process instruments the device

-binary by adding Acceleration Monitors, AXI Performance Monitors, and Memory Monitors to
+binary by adding Acceleration Monitors and AXI Performance Monitors to the system.
+This

 --profile.exec, as described in the --profile Options.